amiramix/humbundee/README.md

 Sometimes the same game is included in more than one bundle.
 You are smart enough to not download again games you already downloaded from other bundles (if you remember them).
 A not-so-smart downloader may try to download everything you throw at it.
 But not Humbundee.
 It remembers all downloaded files, not by their names but sizes and MD5/SHA1 checksums, so it knows when a file has been downloaded previously even if it has a different name.

 ### Neatly organizes all downloads
 If a bundle contains a few dozens of files you don't want to end up with all of them in a single folder.
-Humbundee automatically organizes all downloaded files into the following hierarchy of folders:
+Humbundee automatically organizes all downloaded files into a hierarchy of folders under the main folder named after the bundle key.
+See the configuration section below for more details.

-    Key
-      *- Publisher
-        *- Title - platform

- * Key is the alphanumeric set of characters associated with each bundle.
- * Publisher is usually the company behind the digital goods, games, comics, etc.
- * Title is the title of the digital item, a game title, a book title, etc.
- * Platform is one of android, linux, windows, comics, comedy, ebook, audio, etc.

 -----